 Living beside the River Cherwell, Wolfson College has a relaxed, stress-free pace of life.
 Just five minutes by bus from Oxford City Centre, and within easy walking distance of Summertown's shops, restaurants, pubs, and sports centre, the riverside landscape and meadowland give a sense of being in rustic English countryside.
 The architecture is contemporary and award-winning, and Wolfson's multi-national post-graduate membership is in residence year-round, giving a vibrant communal ambiance.

-All bedrooms are single ensuites, with pine desk, bookshelves, bedside cabinet and built-in wardrobe.
-Each "set" of 4 - 9 bedrooms shares a dining lounge with kitchen, making the accommodation highly suitable for groups.
-Though not equipped for self-catering as such, tea trays and a kettle are provided, along with fridge/freezer, cooker and microwave.
+All bedrooms are single ensuite, with pine desk, bookshelves, bedside cabinet and built-in wardrobe.
+Each "set" of 4 - 9 bedrooms shares a dining area and kitchen, making the accommodation highly suitable for groups.
+Basic equipment is provided for self-catering, along with fridge/freezer, cooker, microwave, kettle and replenished tea tray.
 Buildings are modern, immaculately clean and excellently maintained, with 24 hour access.

 History to the present day